National Coral Reef Monitoring Program

 American Samoa: 2021 Socioeconomic Survey

-The second cycle of the socioeconomic survey is being conducted from May 17 through August 30, 2021.
-Number of surveys completed as of June 2nd, 2021: 57
+The second cycle of the socioeconomic surveys was conducted from May 17 through September 15, 2021.
+Total number of surveys completed: 1,318

 In 2014, the National Oceanic and Atmospheric Administration (NOAA) conducted the first-ever National Coral Reef Monitoring Program (NCRMP) resident survey in American Samoa.
 The survey included information on resident use of coral reefs and knowledge, attitudes, and perceptions of coral reefs and management.
 The survey has helped NOAA and stakeholders in American Samoa improve coral reef conservation programs and the services reefs provide for communities, and inform continuing research and communication products.